D

 -

-Shaughness Family Chair in Humanities; Associate Professor of Bioethics and Medical Humanities; Associate Professor of Philosophy and Religious Studies; Director, Bioethics and Medical Humanities Program; Executive Director, St. Augustine Center for Ethics, Religion, and Culture
+Shaughness Family Chair for the Study of the Humanities; Associate Professor of Bioethics and Medical Humanities; Associate Professor of Philosophy; Associate Professor of Religious Studies; Associate Professor of Biomedical Sciences; Director, Ethical Leadership and Bioethics and Medical Humanities Programs; Executive Director and Senior Research Fellow, Saint Augustine Center for Ethics, Religion, and Culture

 Expand Bio